What is brand management?

 - X-data: Experience data, meaning customer feedback, brand sentiment data, and more

-Your strategy should take into account all the touchpoints on the customer journey that need to feel authentic to your brand.
+Your strategy should take into account all the touch points on the customer journey that need to feel authentic to your brand.
 By taking a starting benchmark, you’ll be able to see where you need to focus.
-Whether it’s launching new advertising campaigns, improving customer service, or creating a loyalty program, your strategy should target areas of weakness and replicate strengths.

-To help create a strategy that your business can implement and maintain, you’ll need to establish:
+To help develop a plan that your business can implement and maintain, you’ll need to establish:

 - Your benchmarks: What will be your KPIs?
 What is your key measure of success?